 MiraCosta provides quality instruction and support services that allow our students, many of whom face serious obstacles to completion, to pursue and achieve their educational goals.
 We are extremely proud to be the pathway to social and economic advancement for many who would otherwise not have the opportunity to pursue an education beyond secondary school.

 To continue this success, we need your help providing scholarships, quality programs, and services.
 Scholarship funding serves our state’s most financially needy students.
-This year out of 16,000 financial aid applicants, more than 5,000 were not eligible to receive financial assistance from the Board of Governors fee waivers or grant programs.
+This year out of 16,000 financial aid applicants, more than 5,000 were not eligible to receive financial assistance from the California College Promise Grant (formerly known as the Board of Governors fee waiver) or other grant programs.

-Financial support encourages and strengthens the determination to achieve despite financial obstacles and contributions to our scholarship funds, including those made under the generous Osher Initiative matching program, help students to work less, study more, and stay in school.
+Your financial support encourages and strengthens students' determination to achieve despite financial obstacles and contributions to our scholarship funds, including those made under the generous Osher Initiative matching program, help students to work less, study more, and stay in school.

 Facts to Consider